 But in any case, just so you can be in the clear, let’s first learn what NOT to give.

 - Gag gifts – they’re really only good for one time.
 A onetime laugh is not enough for what a gift is supposed to be.
 Not to mention that you would be wasting your money on something that’s only good ONCE.

 - Gift cards and money – already explained this one (still don’t see anything wrong with just giving this though).
 People might look at you weird if you try to give this one to them.
 Isn’t this just essentially giving out free money to someone?
 Never mind it being put in a bag or a gift box or something, the act still feels the same.

-Now that you know what to not give, you should also know what factors that go into your shopping.
+Now that you know what to not give, you should also know what factors go into shopping for gifts such as those baby presents Australia moms would love to receive.
 Consider their:

 You would rather want to give something that you know they’re going to need and use a lot, right?
 An example would be a portable charger if they didn’t have one or maybe you were aware that they needed a new pair of shoes because their own ones finally gave up on them?